jtucker2/Python-COM-Access/README.md

 1. Get the domain model editor Access project (`DomainModeller - vX-X-X - Empty.accdb`) from sharepoint
 1. Dump the access project

-	(set the export path to a directory not containing kraken.py)
 	```
-	python kraken.py <access_project_file_path> <export_path> dump-all
+	python kraken.py dump-all <access_project_file_path>
 	```
 	Keep access in view and press enter any time a pop-up window appears

+	If no export path is specified, one will be created in Kraken directory

-	The specified export folder should be populated with .sql, .frm and .bas files
+	The export folder should be populated with .sql, .frm and .bas files
 1. Get the CSVs for the domain model by cloning https://github.com/Spyderisk/domain-network
 1. Load csv data
 	```